tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 ### Specifying a Layout via a TensorFlow op instead

-A user could optionally use the `summary_lib.custom_scalars` TensorFlow op write the layout to disk as part of executing the graph.
+A user could optionally use the `summary_lib.custom_scalar` TensorFlow op write the layout to disk as part of executing the graph.

 This is often not needed because in many cases, users need only to specify the